whisthq/whist/ecs-host-setup/README.md

 - Set the keypair permissions to owner-readonly by running `chmod 400 your-keypair.pem`.

-- SSH/SSM into your instance and install `Go` via the following ([instructions](https://linuxize.com/post/how-to-install-go-on-ubuntu-20-04/)).
+- SSH/SSM into your instance and install the latest stable version of `Go` via the following ([instructions](https://linuxize.com/post/how-to-install-go-on-ubuntu-20-04/)).

 - If you use Github with SSH, set up a new SSH key and add it to Github ([Github instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh))